normanfeltz/php-Minecraft-Skin-Render/README.md

 php Minecraft 3D Skin Renderer
 =====================

+***This fork by Rodney.
+I've submitted a pull request back to Gyzie - if this is accepted then this fork will become redundant.***

+*Readme from Gyzie follows (with an edit by Rodney)

 Render a 3D view of a Minecraft skin using PHP.

 Project first developed by <a href="https://github.com/supermamie/php-Minecraft-3D-skin" target="_blank">supermamie</a>.
 Later transalated to English by <a href="https://github.com/cajogos/php-Minecraft-3D-Skin-Renderer" target="_blank">cajogos</a>.